sambeau/space-awesome/README.md

 - **Hungry**: Chases the nearest spaceman.
 If it catches one, it *eats* it and grows longer.
 - **Angry**: No spacemen left?
 Now it chases YOU.
 - **Fleeing**: Shoot it and the whole snake panics, break in two, and each new snake zooms off-screen before regrouping.
-- ***Shrinking:*** Bit-by-bit they leave mushrooms behind as their segments are hit (in space? *shrug*)
+- **Shrinking:** Bit-by-bit they leave mushrooms behind as their segments are hit (in space? *shrug*)

 The colour of the snake tells you its mood.
 Yellow/cyan = hungry for spacemen.
 Black and yellow = angry and coming for you.
-Rainbow = fleeing (free shots!).
+Flashing = fleeing (free shots!).

 ### Stereo Audio